 - Try a classic Nicoise salad or a spruced-up tuna salad for lunch.

 - Choose fish or seafood as your main protein source two times per week at dinnertime.

 - Experiment with fish-based appetizers such as anchovies or lox paired with whole-grain crackers.

-Red wine.
+Red wine can be enjoyed in moderation in the Mediterranean diet.
 Up to one five-ounce glass per day for women or two glasses per day for men is the recommended upper limit and to be enjoyed at mealtime.
 If you do not enjoy wine, aim for several servings of red and purple fruits each week such as grapes, raspberries, blackberries and plums to get in those cancer-fighting polyphenols.

 Poultry and Eggs are encouraged in low to moderate amounts.
-Feel free to enjoy one to two eggs for breakfast and chicken or turkey a few times each week.
+Feel free to enjoy one to two eggs for breakfast and chicken or turkey a few times each week on the Mediterranean diet.

 Herbs & Spices.
 Try growing your own herbs to keep always on hand and make sure your pantry is well-stocked with fresh spices, as these really add warmth and enhance all the delicious flavors of your foods.

 The Mediterranean diet encourages regular consumption of many plant-based foods preferably those grown locally and in season.
 Accessibility to fresh produce may be challenging for some based on your geographical area.
 However, frozen fruits and vegetables provide similar nutrition profiles.
 If possible, visit farmer’s markets and get involved in local CSA boxes as this connects you to your local farmers and you can experience incredibly fresh foods.